 Its statements can help you make an informed decision before wasting your time through a lengthy and complicated negotiation process that cannot come to agreeable terms.

-It is important to realize that you start negotiating when you first meet your prospective employer, long before a contract is even presented.
+Remember: you start negotiating when you first meet your prospective employer, long before a contract is even presented.

 We recommend you connect with an experienced physician contract review team early in your search, even before you’re in contract discussions.

-Our team can coach you through each step of the process and help guide you to the strongest negotiation position possible.
+For more on this topic, access to the law firms in our network who specialize in physician contracts, or to find out more about how to manage interviews and contract negotiation, request a contract review.
+The Physicians Thrive team can coach you through each step of the process and help guide you to the strongest negotiation position possible.